 A climate action plan (CAP) is a collective game plan for city government, community organizations, schools, individuals, and local businesses to respond to the ways climate change affects our residents and to reduce the greenhouse gas emissions we put into the atmosphere.

 The plan lays out strategies that can improve air quality in the Lehigh Valley, make Easton residents’ homes more comfortable in both winter and summer, ensure future development reflects residents’ vision for their city, create new economic opportunities, enhance natural spaces where people can go to relieve stress and have fun, and more.
 This plan belongs to and affects all of us – so make your voice heard and let us know what is important!
-A draft version of the plan is available here.
+The current plan is available here.

 Here are some examples of actions the plan might recommend: